chrisnmorrison/openmastery/learn/java/fundamentals/2D-arrays.md

 ## Visualizing 2D arrays

-2D arrays can be confusing for beginners, and the simpliest way to visualize them is by imagining a 2D grid from elementary math class.
+2D arrays can be confusing for beginners, and the simplest way to visualize them is by imagining a 2D grid from elementary math class.

 ![5 by 5 grid](./../../../static/img/5x5grid.png "5x5 grid")
 _5x5 Grid_